Ketel Marte Player Props: Diamondbacks vs. Tigers

 Ketel Marte At The Plate

-- Marte has an OPS of .822, fueled by an OBP of .341 and a team-best slugging percentage of .480 this season.
+- Marte has 11 doubles, four triples, nine home runs and 21 walks while batting .276.

-- Among the qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 64th and he is 38th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 63rd, and he is 47th in the league in slugging.

-- He has hit a long ball in nine games this season (15.8%), homering in 3.5% of his trips to the dish.
+- He has hit a home run in 15.5% of his games this year, and 3.5% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.